 - Warranty: N/A

-The first of these four comes from Korin, a company which (as of this writing) apparently only makes the ClickPack Pro.
+The first of these four comes from Korin, a company which (as of this writing) apparently only makes the anti-theft backpack ClickPack Pro.
 It looks like there are plans for a FlexPack Series via crowdsourcing at Indiegogo.

 The ClickPack has “TechTriple” anti-theft protection.
 I don’t see where the manufacturer comes right out and tells you what this means, but it must be a combination of these items.